Temporal correlation in the inverse-gamma polymer: Introduction

 \subsubsection{Our work: temporal correlations in positive temperature on the lattice}

 Prior to the present work, there does not appear to be any mathematically rigorous work on this problem for positive temperature lattice models.
-Application of Gibbsian line ensemble techniques appears difficult.
-Although the one-point convergence to Tracy-Widom GUE is known for the inverse gamma polymer \cite{TW_polymer, kri-qua-2018, Bor-Cor-Rem-13}, the convergence of the free energy profile does not appear to be known {for any positive temperature lattice model (see \cite{KPZ_DL_v} for recent results along these lines for the O' Connell-Yor polymer and the KPZ equation)}, and hence the approach of \cite{ferocctimecorr} does not seem too feasible in this case.
+The application of Gibbsian line ensemble techniques seems challenging for lattice models, {due to the absence of explicit calculations available for random walks compared to the Brownian motion}.
+The one-point convergence to Tracy-Widom GUE is known for the inverse-gamma polymer \cite{TW_polymer, kri-qua-2018, Bor-Cor-Rem-13}; { very recently, since our work was completed, the convergence of the free energy profile has also been shown in \cite{Airy_char}.
+Hence, the approach of \cite{ferocctimecorr} might also be feasible in the positive temperature case if one were to study the limiting regime, but we are interested in the finite size estimates as well}.

 Our approach is inspired by \cite{timecorriid} and the recent progress in stationary techniques.
 One cannot directly apply the techniques of \cite{timecorriid} in the positive temperature set-up, as much of it refers to the fluctuations and coalescence of \emph{geodesics} which do not exist in our setting.
 We modify their definitions appropriately and construct events in terms of the free energy profile and restricted free energies, which can serve similar purposes.
 Certain estimates are directly proved using stationary techniques.
 The novel technical ingredients of our paper are developed in these directions.